Rezyx-Inc/goodwork-backend/README.md

 # Nursify
-Rebuild of the original Nursify repo
+Rebuild of the original Goodwork repo
 # Getting Started:

 Create .env file - There is an example.env file you can copy paste.
 This file holds all environment variables